+This index specifies the location in the Server object handle table where the handle for the destination handle is stored.
 The destination handle for this operation is a Folder object handle.

 The WantAsynchronous field value is set to non-zero to request this ROP's operation to be performed asynchronously.
 For the operation to be performed synchronously the WantAsynchronous field value is set to zero.
-If the WantAsynchronous field value is non-zero the RopProgress response MAY be returned instead of the RopCopyFolder response.
-For more details regarding RopProgress, including usages, restrictions and notes, see [MS-OXCPRPT].
+If the WantAsynchronous field value is nonzero the RopProgress response MAY be returned instead of the RopCopyFolder response.
+For more details regarding RopProgress, including usages, restrictions and notes, see [MS-OXCPRPT] section 2.2.22.